tumaer/JAXFLUIDS/README.md

 ## Quickstart
 This github contains five [jupyter-notebooks](https://github.com/tumaer/JAXFLUIDS/tree/main/notebooks) which will get you started quickly.
-They demonstrate how to run simple simulations like a 1D sod shock tube or a 2D supersonic cylinder flow.
+They demonstrate how to run simple simulations like a 1D sod shock tube or a 2D air-helium shock-bubble interaction.
 Furthermore, they show how you can easily switch the numerical and/or case setup in order to, e.g., increase the order of the spatial reconstruction stencil or decrease the resolution of the simulation.

-## Upcoming features
-- 5-Equation diffuse interface model for multiphase flows
-- CPU/GPU/TPU parallelization based on homogenous domain decomposition
-- Lagrangian particles

 ## Documentation
 Check out the [documentation](https://jax-fluids.readthedocs.io/en/latest/index.html) of JAX-Fluids.